jsnkle/Celtic-Lunar-Seasonal-Calendar/proposed-improvement-25-26.md

    - It serves as both the final month of one year and the first month of the next
    - The vernal equinox (March 20) marks the transition point within this month
    - The month is divided into two distinct phases:
-      * **Dorcha-Idir-Ré** (Dark Between-Time): The portion before the vernal equinox, when nights are still longer than days
+      * **Idir-Ré Críoch** (Ending Between-Time): The portion before the vernal equinox (pronounced ID-eer RAY kree-ukh)
-      * **Geal-Idir-Ré** (Bright Between-Time): The portion after the vernal equinox, when days become longer than nights
+      * **Idir-Ré Tús** (Beginning Between-Time): The portion after the vernal equinox (pronounced ID-eer RAY toose)

 2. **13-Month Cycle**:
    - The 2025-2026 cycle contains 13 complete lunar months
    - This is a natural occurrence that happens approximately every 2-3 years when 13 complete lunar cycles fit between consecutive lunar months containing the spring equinox
-   - The appearance of Danu, named for the primordial mother goddess, is significant as this month only manifests during these special 13-month years
+   - The appearance of Ré Anann, named for the historically attested mother goddess, is significant as this month only manifests during these special 13-month years

 3. **Seasonal Markers**:
    - Vernal Equinox: March 20, 2025 (During first Idir-Ré)
-   - Summer Solstice: June 20, 2025 (During Grian-Ard)
+   - Summer Solstice: June 20, 2025 (During Grian Thuaidh)
-   - Autumnal Equinox: September 23, 2025 (During Maponos)
+   - Autumnal Equinox: September 23, 2025 (During Réiteach)
-   - Winter Solstice: December 21, 2025 (During Sucellos)
+   - Winter Solstice: December 21, 2025 (During Grian Theas)
    - Next Vernal Equinox: March 20, 2026 (During second Idir-Ré)

 4. **Lunar Cycle Characteristics**: